arturdev/SONetworking/README.md

 using SONetworking;
 </pre>

-Example of how to get facebook's user info
+Example of how to get facebook's user friend info

 ```C#
 SOJsonRequestOperation.BaseUrl = "https://graph.facebook.com/";